theGreatKyle1994/project-alpha/documentation/project-index.md

 ## Overview

 Project-Alpha is built on traditional MERN technology and takes quite a bit of use from the frontend to serve most logic and content.
 The backend is mainly a source of cloud saving but is open for ideas to make the game more feature rich.
-HTML5 Canvas is being used as our 2D drawing system while React.js is used for our UI system.
+HTML5 Canvas is being used as the 2D drawing system while React.js is used for the UI system.

 ## Current Project Technologies